{targets} and {tarchetypes} make it straightforward to include individual

 tar_read(data, store = "..")

-also change the store, but using here
+also change the store, but using here to help you find the data store

 tar_read(data, store = here::here(targets::tar_config_get("store")))